labibramadhan/cbt-crossword-web/README.md

 The differences from the closed source version are:

 1. Variable names translated from Indonesian to English
+1. I10n or I18n supports
-1. Model & code adjustments either on API Server & Mobile Application packages
+1. Model & code adjustments either on API Server or Mobile Application packages
 1. Using ES6 & ES7 javascript language

 ## Table of Contents